TRIPTYK/nfw-core/docs/jsonapi/resources.md

 # Resources

-The resources are the main elements of this frameworks.
+The resource is the main element of this framework.

 ## Purpose